 What to Do

-Although conditions in September aren't as good for climbing Fuji as the previous month, early September is still Fuji-climbing season, because snow usually doesn't return to the top until later.
-This is not a rugged wilderness trek as the climb is extremely popular, but it is physically challenging, and the views are spectacular.
+Although conditions in September aren't as good for climbing Fuji as in the previous month, early September is still the Fuji climbing season because snow usually doesn't return to the top until later.
+This isn't a rugged wilderness trek as the climb is extremely popular, but it's physically challenging, and the views are spectacular.

 General sightseeing with a mix of indoor and outdoor activities is a good option for September.
 If you get unlucky with the weather, your trip won't be as affected as it would be if you plan to spend a lot of time outdoors.
-There are fantastic museums, galleries, restaurants, temples, and other indoor attractions in all major Japanese cities, and some minor ones, too.
+There are fantastic museums, galleries, restaurants, temples, and other indoor attractions in all major Japanese cities, as well as some minor ones.

 Kishiwada Danjiri Matsuri, Osaka.
 Most summer festivals are held in Japan in July and August, but Osaka's Kishiwada Danjiri Matsuri is a late-summer favorite.
 Large floats are pulled through the streets of Kishiwada, and there's a healthy dose of dancing, eating, and drinking.